International Admission > Resources > Coming to the U.S. > Banking and Money

 If you are an exchange student paying tuition to your home university, then DePaul will not charge you tuition for the academic terms of your specific program.
 However, if you enroll in additional terms that are not included in your program, then you will be responsible to pay tuition for those terms.
 (December Intercession or Summer classes may not be included; please contact ISS or your home university to confirm if you are unsure.)
 Please note that students participating in exchange programs must still pay the fees below.

 This is a public transportation pass for all full-time DePaul students that will allow you to use the trains and buses during the academic term with a student discount.
 DePaul University purchases this pass for you and then you will be responsible for paying DePaul to cover this cost each quarter you are on campus.
 The fee will be applied to your DePaul student account each quarter that you are on campus.
 All students must pay this fee.
 It is due before the term starts.
-The costs change each year, but it is approximately $92/quarter.

 If you have chosen to live on campus, your housing fees will be charged automatically to your student account.
 Housing fees vary depending on the type of housing you have been assigned.
 Housing fees are due at the start of each academic term.
 You can read more about university housing options and fees online at the Housing website.
 If you have chosen to live off campus, then you will be responsible for making payments to your landlord according to your lease terms.